Musical elements in the discrete-time representation of sound

 There are important considerations here: it is possible to use practically any frequency $f$.
-Limits exist only in low frequencies when the size of the table $\widetilde{\Lambda}$ is not sufficient for the sample rate $f_a$.
+Limits exist only at low frequencies when the size of table $\widetilde{\Lambda}$ is not sufficient for the sample rate $f_s$.
 The lookup procedure is virtually costless and replaces calculations by simple indexed searches (what is generally understood as an optimization process).
-Unless otherwise stated, this procedure will be used along all the text for every applicable case.
-LUTs are broadly used in computational implementations for music.
-A classical usage of LUTs is known as \emph{Wavetable Synthesis}, which consists of many LUTs used together to generate a quasi-periodic music note~\cite{Cook,Wavetable}.
+Unless otherwise stated, this procedure will be used along all the following discussions for every applicable case.
+LUTs are broadly used in computational implementations for music, and are known also as wavetables.
+A classical usage of LUTs is known as \emph{Wavetable Synthesis}, which generally consists of many LUTs used together to generate a quasi-periodic music note~\cite{Cook,Wavetable}.

-\subsection{Incremental Variations of Frequency and Intensity}
+\subsection{Incremental variations of frequency and intensity}

-As stated by the Weber and Fechner~\cite{Weber-Fechner} law, the human perception has a logarithmic relation with the stimulus.
-In other words, the exponential progression of a stimulues is perceived as linear.
-For didactic reasons, and given its use in AM and FM synthesis (subsection~\ref{subsec:tvaf}), linear variation is discussed first.
+As stated by the (Weber and) Fechner law~\cite{Weber-Fechner}, human perception holds a logarithmic relation to stimulus.
+That is to say, the exponential progression of a stimulus is perceived as linear.
+For didactic reasons, and given its use in AM and FM synthesis (Section~\ref{subsec:tvaf}), linear variation is discussed first.

-Consider a note with duration $\Delta = \frac{\Lambda}{f_a}$, in which the frequency $f=f_i$ varies linearly from $f_0$ to $f_{\Lambda -1}$.
+Consider a note with duration $\Delta = \frac{\Lambda}{f_s}$, in which the frequency $f=f_i$ varies linearly from $f_0$ to $f_{\Lambda -1}$.
 Thus: